HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/kerberos-authentication.md

 **PAC**

-The **PAC** (Privilege Attribute Certificate) is an structure included in almost every ticket.
+The **PAC** (Privilege Attribute Certificate) is a structure included in almost every ticket.
 This structure contains the privileges of the user and it is signed with the KDC key.

-It is possible to services to verify the PAC by comunicating with the KDC, although this does not happens often.
+It is possible to services to verify the PAC by communicating with the KDC, although this does not happen often.
 Nevertheless, the PAC verification consists of checking only its signature, without inspecting if privileges inside of PAC are correct.

 Furthermore, a client can avoid the inclusion of the PAC inside the ticket by specifying it in _KERB-PA-PAC-REQUEST_ field of ticket request.